Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: How can we evaluate the extent to which shifts in the exposure mixture, , have support in our data?

 \subsection{Positivity}

-What does it mean to be ``in support" of our observed data?
-Formally, this means satisfying the positivity assumption defined in Section \ref{sec:mtps}.
+T o be ``in support" of the observed data means satisfying the positivity assumption defined in Section \ref{sec:mtps}.
 Informally, positivity means that we do not condition on zero-probability events.
-In the case of the estimands we consider (Eq\ref{eq:causalest} and \ref{eq:statest}), in the single timepoint case, it means that for every exposure-covariate combination observed in our data, there is a nonzero probability of observing the shifted exposure value conditional on the covariates; and in the longitudinal case, it means that for every observed value of the exposure mixture and history at time $t$, the exposure mixture's shifted value must also be in the support of the data.
-We can formalize this assumption using notation as: if $(\mathbf{a}_t, h_t)\in supp\{\mathbf{A}_t, H_t\},$ then $(\dd(\mathbf{a}_t, h_t), h_t)\in supp\{\mathbf{A}_t, H_t\}$ for each $t\in \{0, .., T\}$,\cite{diaz2023nonparametric} where $H_t$ denotes the history at time $t$.
+For the estimands we consider, in the single timepoint case, it means that for every exposure-covariate combination observed in our data, there is a nonzero probability of observing the shifted exposure value conditional on the covariates; and in the longitudinal case, it means that for every observed value of the exposure mixture and history at time $t$, the exposure mixture's shifted value must also be in the support of the data.
+We can formalize this assumption as: if $(\mathbf{a}_t, h_t)\in supp\{\mathbf{A}_t, H_t\},$ then $(\dd(\mathbf{a}_t, h_t), h_t)\in supp\{\mathbf{A}_t, H_t\}$ for each $t\in \{0, .., T\}$,\cite{diaz2023nonparametric} where $H_t$ denotes the history at time $t$.\cite{diaz2023nonparametric,hoffman2024studying}

-Fortunately, positivity is a function only of observed data---not counterfactual data; consequently, we can evaluate it and the extent to which there may be near-positivity violations, which occur when the exposure conditional probabilities are not strictly zero but are close to zero.\cite{petersen2012diagnosing} In the mixture setting of multiple continuous exposures and numerous covariates, satisfying positivity is exceptionally challenging,\cite{bao2025addressing} made even more so when considering longitudinal estimands.
+Because positivity is a function only of observed data---not counterfactual data--- we can evaluate it and the extent to which there may be near-positivity violations, which occur when the conditional exposure probabilities are not strictly zero but are close to zero.\cite{petersen2012diagnosing} In the mixture setting of multiple continuous exposures and numerous covariates, satisfying positivity is exceptionally challenging,\cite{bao2025addressing} even more so when considering longitudinal estimands.
 Bao and Schomaker propose examining multidimensional density ratios to assess positivity, which we discuss in Section \ref{sec:bao}.\cite{bao2025addressing} However, here, we explore how one can use an alternative, cruder measure to evaluate extrapolation---the convex hull.